All Episodes

 And again, when you look at who is paying them and when they're paying them, I mean, you know, I point this out in the book, and Sean, we've talked about it.

-You know, the Keystone XL pipeline, Hillary Clinton becomes Secretary of State, and Bill Clinton for the first time ever gets gets a contract to to give two million dollars worth of speeches in Canada for this investment firm.
+You know, the Keystone XL pipeline, Hillary Clinton becomes Secretary of State, and Bill Clinton, for the first time ever, gets a contract to give $2 million worth of speeches in Canada for this investment firm.

 They had never expressed an interest in him speaking before.

-Suddenly they want him to give ten speeches for two million dollars.
+Suddenly, they want him to give 10 speeches for $2 million.

 It's the largest shareholder in the Keystone XL pipeline.

-After he gives the last speech, three months later, Hillary Clinton in 2011 gives the green light and does the economic and environmental impact as Secretary of State saying, I have no reason to to stop this project from going forward.
+After he gives the last speech, three months later, Hillary Clinton in 2011 gives the green light and does the economic and environmental impact of Secretary of State saying, I have no reason to stop this project from going forward.

-The the argument though that the Clinton friends have made over the years that they're not motivated by money is laughable.
+The argument, though, that Clinton friends have made over the years that they're not motivated by money is laughable.

-They would not be doing what they're doing in progressively as they are.
+They would not be doing what they're doing.

 And I'm thinking, no, it hasn't.